-The Applitools Eyes dashboard shows side-by-side comparisons for each snapshot.
+The Eyes Test Manager shows side-by-side comparisons for each snapshot.
 It highlights any differences in magenta.

 Visual AI is trained to detect differences that human eyes would see.
 It is much more robust than basic pixel-to-pixel comparisons, which generate lots of false positives for inconsequential changes.

 Visual checkpoints yield results for human testers to evaluate.
 If no meaningful differences are detected between the baseline and checkpoint images, then the Eyes Test Manager will mark the checkpoint as accepted or "Passed".

 However, if a meaningful difference is detected, then the checkpoint will be marked as "Unresolved".
 Visual AI can detect changes, but it needs you, as the human testers, to decide if the change is a new feature or a real bug.
 You will need to explicitly accept or reject the change.